 Choose Your Destination

-When it comes to location, destination weddings can be just about anywhere you can imagine.
+When it comes to location, destination weddings can take place just about anywhere you can imagine.
 Couples often have the misconception that a destination wedding needs to be on an island or in another country, but what many don’t realize is the beautiful potential just up the state or across the river!
-Event planning is not an easy task, which that the closer to home your destination is, the more likely it is to have a successful turnout for a fraction of the cost.
+Event planning is not an easy task, whether it be for weddings, business events, a corporate event, a family reunion, or anything else.
+Many times, the closer to home your destination is, the more likely it is to have a successful turnout for a fraction of the cost.
 There is no right or wrong answer to where your wedding should take place, but a good ol’ fashioned midwestern gathering can sometimes be the most meaningful.

-Regardless of where you exchanged vows, what makes or breaks the day is the event venue itself.
+Regardless of where you exchang vows, what makes or breaks the day is the event venue itself.
 Will it be indoors on a snowy winter night?
 Will it be in mid-June, rain or shine?
-Banquet spaces should be able to accommodate your guests and the demands of the ceremony and reception.
+Banquet spaces for ceremonies and wedding receptions should be able to accommodate your guests and the demands of the event.
 It is also important to understand that when planning a ceremony, certain banquet spaces offer an on-site coordinator.
-For example, Northwest Indiana banquet halls– such as Oakwood Resort— offer complete wedding packages which include on-site amenities such as a full service spa, a bridal suite, a dance floor, catering, decorations, private rehearsal dining, floral services, entertainment, and more.
+For example, Northwest Indiana banquet halls– such as Oakwood Resort— offer complete wedding packages that include on-site amenities like a bridal suite, a dance floor, catering, decorations, private rehearsal dining, floral services, entertainment, and more.

 Quantity or Quality?

 One final factor to consider in planning the ultimate destination wedding is size versus luxury.
-A smaller wedding with a shorter guest list can allow for more premium catering options, lodging, decorations, and beyond.
-Larger event venues may run at higher rates but can house the most extended of family and friends circles.
-Unless you have an unlimited budget for wedding costs, it is essential to determine whether you would rather have a reception with 25 guests or 500 guests.
-Proper event planning will ensure that everyone is comfortable and able to attend your unique celebration.
+A smaller wedding ceremony and wedding reception with a shorter guest list can allow for more premium catering options, lodging, decorations, and beyond.
+Larger event venues may run at higher rates according to the square footage, but can house the most extended of family and friends circles.
+Unless you have an unlimited budget for wedding costs, it is essential to determine whether you would rather have a wedding reception with 25 guests or 500 guests.
+Proper event planning will ensure that everyone is comfortable and able to attend your unique celebration at the perfect wedding venue.
 How gourmet will the food be?
-WIll there be an open bar?
+Will there be an open bar?
 Will everyone be able to secure lodging and travel expenses?
-These questions are bound to come up many times, but only you can decide what works best for your big day.
+These questions are bound to come up many times, but only you can decide what works best for your special day.